takagi/pic/README.markdown

 ### Overview

 The host language is a The host language is a pretty small subset of ML-like language and the target language is 8-bit PIC micro controller assembly.
 Common Lisp is the compiler language.
-The overall design of the compiler is based on [MinCaml](http://esumii.github.io/min-caml/).
+Overall design of the compiler is based on [MinCaml](http://esumii.github.io/min-caml/).

 ### Calling convention

 The compiler uses the following 'pseudo-registers' allocated in a particular part in the data memory for function calling.

-* input pseudo-registers (`I0-I7`)
+* input pseudo-registers `I0-I7`
-* local pseudo-registers (`L0-L7`)
+* local pseudo-registers `L0-L7`

 On calling a function, its parameters are stored to be passed in the input pseudo-registers.
 Return values are stored in W register.
-A function can freely use the local pseudo-registers.
-To avoid destroying the values in the caller function's 'alive' local pseudo-registers, they are saved in the software stack before calling.
+Functions can use the local pseudo-registers freely for themselves.
+To avoid destroying the values in a caller function's 'alive' local pseudo-registers, they are saved in the software stack before calling.
 After returning from the callee function, they are restored.
 Here 'alive' means the registers are used after returning from the callee function.
 About the software stack, see the next section.

 ### Software stack

-The compiler uses a software stack for saving the values in the local pseudo-registers.
-It begins upwords from the address `STK` and the stack pointer is stored in the address `SP`.
-For pushing the content in W register on top of the stack, `_PUSH_STACK` assembler macro does the work.
-Conversely, `_POP_STACK` assembler macro pops back the value on top of the stack into W register.
-Currently, saving values in the local pseudo-registers is the only usage of the software stack.
+The compiler uses a software stack for saving the values in local pseudo-registers.
+The term `software stack` means distinguishing it from the micro controller's hardware call stack.
+It begins from the address `STK` upwords and the stack pointer is stored in the address `SP`.
+For pushing a content in W register on top of the stack, `_PUSH_STACK` assembler macro does the work.
+Conversely, `_POP_STACK` assembler macro pops back a value on top of the stack into W register.
+Currently, saving values in local pseudo-registers is the only usage of the software stack.

 ### Why no closures?

 To adopt closures, calling to indirect address is required.
 However 8-bit PIC assembly's `CALL` instruction accepts only immediates for its destination address.
-Although calling to indirect address is possible with writing directly into the program counter, it is followed by some intricates:
+Although calling to indirect address is possible with writing an address directly into the program counter, it is accompanied by the following instricates:

 * managing not only `PCL` but `PCLATH`
 * calculating the return address